What is experiential learning and why is it a plan-level requirement in PSCI?

 Experiential learning refers to an approach to teaching that involves engaging learners "in direct experience and focused reflection in order to increase knowledge, develop skills, clarify values, and develop people's capacity to contribute to their communities."

 Through the study of power, politics and government, Political Science students gain these skills as well as the values of personal responsibility, civic engagement, integrity, open-mindedness and continuous learning that the department views to be essential for both good citizenship and career success.

-Co-op students are not required to complete an experiential learning course if they have completed two co-op work terms, but they are not excluded from taking these courses.
+Co-op students are exempt from having to complete an experiential learning course if they have completed two co-op work terms, but they are not excluded from taking these courses.